Welcome to exercise ideas when stuck at home...

-Scroll down the page to find the "dance of the week".
-This is movement with music that can be done at home, in limited space and is simple to follow - seated or standing.
+The New York "Dance for Parkinson's" group with David Levanthal made their sessions available for free during Covid.
+Check out the website as there may still be some available. https://danceforparkinsons.org/resources/dance-at-home This is movement with music that can be done at home, in limited space and is simple to follow - seated or standing.
 Good for anyone!

 A precaution for anyone with spine issues such as osteoporosis, rods and screws and other conditions which should be treated gently.... limit the amount of motion which may causes rounding or twisting of the spine.
 Put the emphasis on "good posture" with less emphasis on full range of movement.